jlzych/jlzych.com/source/posts/2013-10-22-using-channel-factors-to-increase-offline-conversions.html.md

 ---
 title: Using Channel Factors to Increase Offline Conversions
 date: 2013-10-22 21:25 PDT
+description: "Anyone who has ever ignored to-do lists knows that any friction between yourself and your goal leads to frustration and potentially giving up altogether.
+This lesson applies to real life equally as well as it does to visitors on your website."
+relative_image_url: /images/2013-10-22-using-channel-factors-to-increase-offline-conversions/crate-barrel-checkout.png
 tags: ["A/B testing", "channel factors", "testing theory"]
 ---